gaganB2/Quarterly-Report/README.md

 ### 1\.
 Database Setup (First Time Only)

-Before running the backend, you must create the database and a dedicated user in PostgreSQL.
+Before running the backend, you must create the database and a dedicated user with the correct permissions in PostgreSQL.

-1. Open your terminal or command prompt and start the PostgreSQL interactive terminal by running:
+1. Open your terminal or command prompt and start the PostgreSQL interactive terminal (`psql`).
     ```bash
     psql -U postgres
     ```
-    You may be prompted for the password for the `postgres` superuser.
+    You will be prompted for the password for the `postgres` superuser, which you set during installation.

-2. Inside the `psql` shell (e.g., `postgres=#`), run the following SQL commands. **Remember to replace `'your_secure_password'` with the actual password you will use in your `.env` file.**
+2. Inside the `psql` shell (e.g., `postgres=#`), run the following SQL commands in order. **These must match the `DB_` values in your `.env` file.**

     ```sql
-    -- Create the database for the project.
+    -- 1. Create the database for the project.
-    CREATE DATABASE quarterly_report_db;
+    CREATE DATABASE qr_db;

-    -- Create a new user (role) for the application.
+    -- 2. Create a new user (role) for the application with a password.
-    CREATE USER qr_user WITH PASSWORD 'your_secure_password';
+    CREATE USER qr_user WITH PASSWORD 'qr_pass';

+    -- 3. Connect to the new database to set internal permissions.
+    \c qr_db

-    -- Grant the new user all permissions on the new database.
+    -- 4. Grant all privileges on the 'public' schema to your new user.
+    GRANT ALL ON SCHEMA public TO qr_user;

+    -- 5. Grant future privileges on tables and sequences created by the superuser (for migrations).
+    ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA public GRANT ALL ON TABLES TO qr_user;
-    GRANT ALL PRIVILEGES ON DATABASE quarterly_report_db TO qr_user;
+    ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA public GRANT ALL ON SEQUENCES TO qr_user;

-    -- Set recommended default settings for the user.
-    ALTER ROLE qr_user SET client_encoding TO 'utf8';
-    ALTER ROLE qr_user SET default_transaction_isolation TO 'read committed';
-    ALTER ROLE qr_user SET timezone TO 'UTC';
     ```
+    You should see `CREATE DATABASE`, `CREATE ROLE`, `You are now connected...`, `GRANT`, `ALTER DEFAULT PRIVILEGES` as output for each command.

+3.  **Verify the setup (optional but recommended):**
+    *   To list all databases, run: `\l` (You should see `qr_db` in the list).
+    *   To list all users, run: `\du` (You should see `qr_user` in the list).

-3. Once complete, exit the `psql` shell by typing `\q` and pressing Enter.
+4. Exit the `psql` shell by typing `\q` and pressing Enter.

 ### 2\.
 Backend Setup